CPP API Manual

 Image capture

 To enable image capture, frame buffers must be allocated and the API must be prepared for incoming frames.
-This is done in convenience function Camera::StartContinuousAcquisition (Camera::StopContinuousAcquisition stops acquisition).
+This is done in the convenience function Camera::StartContinuousAcquisition (Camera::StopContinuousAcquisition stops acquisition).
 Note that these convenience functions perform all steps shown in section Image Capture vs. Image Acquisition for each single image.
 Therefore, they do not provide best performance if your vision application requires frequently starting and stopping image acquisition.
-In this case, it is unnecessary to prepare image acquisisition and to clean up for each image.
+In this case, it is unnecessary to prepare image acquisition and to clean up for each image.
 Instead, you can prepare image acquisition once, toggle between the start and stop functions, and clean up after your images are captured.

 Optionally, you can activate the alloc and announce functionality for more efficient buffer allocation.
 To do this, use the optional parameter /x.